hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 then starts, resetting the block time and round timeout timers.
 When `blockperiodseconds` expires, the protocol proposes the next new block.

-The time from proposing a block to adding the block is small (approximately one second) even in networks with geographically dispersed validators.
-Setting `blockperiodseconds` to your desired block time and `requesttimeoutseconds` to two times `blockperiodseconds` usually results in adding blocks every `blockperiodseconds`.
+Once `blockperiodseconds` is over, the time from proposing a block to adding the block is small (usually around one second) even in networks with geographically dispersed validators.

+Tune the `blockperiodseconds` and `requesttimeoutseconds` to fit your network and needs:

+- Set `blockperiodseconds` to your desired block time, the waiting duration between blocks.
+- Set `requesttimeoutseconds` depending on your network and the number of IBFT2 validator nodes.
+    This value requires tuning for your specific environment, but you can calculate a decent initial value to obtain blocks every `blockperiodseconds` with the following formula:

+    `requesttimeoutseconds = blockperiodseconds + (validators count * network delay)`

 !!! example

-    An internal PegaSys IBFT 2.0 testnet has four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
-With a `blockperiodseconds`of 5 and a `requesttimeoutseconds` of 10 (`blockperiodseconds` x 2), the testnet consistently creates blocks with a five second blocktime.
+    Your IBFT 2.0 network has four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
+You want it to consistently creates blocks with a two seconds block time and tests showed that a block takes approximately one second to generate and add to the chain.

+    - Set `blockperiodseconds` to 2 seconds.
+    - Set `requesttimeoutseconds` to 2 + (4 nodes * 1s) = 6 seconds.

+!!!tip
+    Set `blockperiodseconds` carefully in your genesis file as you can't modify if the first block is generated.

+    However, `requesttimeoutseconds` can be adjusted at any time in the genesis configuration.
+    Restart Besu and the new `requesttimeoutseconds` value will take effect.

 ### Optional configuration options